meagher-ryan-norc/mcbs-data-site/readme.md

 For example, all of the pages for the Covid-19 data tool are gathered together in the `covid-data` folder inside `src`.
 The layout information and name of the collection is contained in a `.json` file with the same name as the folder.
 When compiled, this collection of pages will be located inside `public/covid-data/`.

-Collections are sorted by "date," because I guess Eleventy assumes they would be used for a blog?
-Until dates are added, collections are sorted by creation date of the file.
-Eventually an "order" attribute could be added to the front matter of each page in a collection, and a custom sort could be created in the Eleventy config file.
+Collections are default sorted by "date," because I guess Eleventy assumes they would be used for a blog?
+A custom sort was added to `/.eleventy.js` to sort the collections by the `order` listed in each page's frontmatter.

 [More on Eleventy collections.](https://www.11ty.dev/docs/collections/)

+### Javascript

+Javascript files live in the `./src/js` folder. `base.js` is the JS required on every page (navbar dropdowns, etc.).
+Other pages that require specific scripting should split out their JS into separate files/functions and include them in a block scripts tag at the bottom of the layout template.

+The Content Security Policy does not allow for inline script tags.
+Any additional scripts loaded in from external CDNs will need to be added to the Content Security Policy.

 ### Styles

 Styles for the project are built using Sass and scss.
 These styles live in the `src/sass` folder. `style.scss` is the base file where site-level variables (like colors) should be declared and all other partials (like `_navbar.scss` and `_footer.scss`) should be imported.

+Any additional styles/fonts loaded in from external CDNs or elsewhere will need to be added to the Content Security Policy.

 ## Building for deployment